 - Confirm your commitment to the 9-1-1 profession by showing yourself to be a leader in public safety and pledging yourself to stay aware of current issues and developments in the field.

 ENP exams are scheduled four times annually for a two-week period each Winter, Spring, Summer, and Fall.
 The ENP examination will be administered on a daily basis during the two-week period, Monday through Saturday, at computer-based testing facilities throughout the US and Canada.
-Once you select "Find a Testing Center" under the "Test Taker/Candidates" option, be sure to select the National Emergency Number Association as the Sponsor of the exam.

 Please register for the exam by submitting the Eligibility Application and the Testing Center application to NENA.
 You may schedule your exam once you receive confirmation from the Testing Center.
 Please do not register for the exam until you can commit to testing during the testing period you sign up for.
 Transfer between testing periods is only permitted on a case-by-case basis, and must be requested before the exam period begins.